-Tracy Garrity, Event Producer for over 30 years, continues Part 6 of an 9-Part Series on how to select the best event production company. - David Haneke
+Tracy Garrity, a Meeting Producer for over 30 years, continues Part 6 of an 9-Part Series on how to select the best meeting production company. - David Haneke

 It is critical to know what will make the corporate event a success in the eyes of our clients.
 There may be several right answers to this question, depending upon who is asked.
 The crucial element is